antonybstack/tonysgrotto/README.md

 ### Current features

 - a bug tracker.
 CRUD opertions with database are real time, and implemented using only react's features 'Context' and 'Hooks'
-- real time chat.
+- real time chat and users online list.
 Implemented with socket-io, chats are saved to the database
+- react-boostrap styling
+- mobile friendly